-The delegation of the power and duties to sell and issue debt to the chief fiscal officer does not remove the Board of Fire Commissioners from the transaction completely: Sections 20.00 and 163.00 of the Local Finance Law provide that the Treasurer as CFO must file a certificate with the Board of Fire Commissioners upon sale and issuance providing all of the terms and conditions thereof are met.
-In addition, a Board of Fire Commissioners holds the power either to limit the delegation of authority or to elect to reassume the same pursuant to Section 56.00 of the Local Finance Law.
-This is rarely, if ever, utilized, as the sale of debt is customarily subject to market conditions requiring very prompt action.
+The delegation of the power and duties to sell and issue debt to the chief fiscal officer does not remove the legislative body from the transaction completely: Sections 20.00 and 163.00 of the Local Finance Law provide that the chief fiscal officer must file a certificate with the legislative body upon sale and issuance providing all of the terms and conditions thereof.
+In addition, a legislative body holds the power to either limit the delegation of authority or elect to reassume the same pursuant to Section 56.00 of the Local Finance Law.
+This is rarely, if ever, utilized as the sale of debt is customarily subject to market conditions requiring very prompt action.

-Once delegated to the CFO, Section 160.10 of the Local Finance Law permits the Treasurer to make a further delegation to a deputy district official of any delegated powers, with such authorization in writing and filed with the Board of Fire Commissioners.
+Once delegated to the chief fiscal officer, Section 160.10 of the Local Finance Law permits the chief fiscal officer to make a further written delegation to a deputy of any delegated powers.

-Each bond resolution authorizes the construction, reconstruction, acquisition or installation of an "object or purpose" to be financed, sets forth the plan of financing and specifies the maximum maturity of the bonds subject to the legal (Constitution, Local Finance Law and case law) restrictions relating to the period of probable usefulness with respect thereto.
-Historically, Fire Districts have authorized bonds for a variety of objects or purposes within the Constitutional constraints noted above, typically including building construction and reconstruction, acquisition of land, equipment, machinery and fire-fighting vehicles.
+Each bond resolution authorizes the construction, reconstruction, acquisition, or installation of an "object or purpose" to be financed, sets forth the plan of financing and specifies the maximum maturity of the bonds subject to the legal (Constitution, Local Finance Law and case law) restrictions relating to the period of probable usefulness with respect thereto.
+Typically, Library Districts have bonds authorized by their Affiliated Entity within the Constitutional constraints noted above for building construction, reconstruction and additions, acquisition of land, equipment, machinery and furnishings.

-A Fire District may adopt one or more bond resolutions authorizing the issuance of bonds for a specific object or purpose for which object or purpose serial bonds may be issued.
-In addition thereto, a Fire District may adopt one or more bond resolutions authorizing the issuance of bonds for any class of objects or purposes, for which objects or purposes serial bonds are to be issued.
-The distinction between "specific" and "class" is discussed in the next chapter.
+A school district or municipality may adopt one or more bond resolutions authorizing the issuance of bonds for a specific object or purpose, for which object or purpose serial bonds may be issued.
+In addition thereto, a school district or municipality may adopt one or more bond resolutions authorizing the issuance of bonds for any class of objects or purposes, for which objects or purposes serial bonds are to be issued.
+It basically must mirror what the Library District voters approved.